 The Bank's operational risk management framework also includes processes for capital calculations and stress testing.
 The Bank applies the Standardised Approach for calculating its regulatory operational risk capital.
-For each business line, the Bank calculates a capital requirement for operational risk as a certain percentage of the three year average of the Bank's net income.
-Stress testing is utilised to calculate any additional capital requirement deemed necessary under stressed conditions.
+A modelling approach is used to calculate economic capital (Pillar 2A) Stress testing is utilized to calculate any additional capital requirement deemed necessary under stressed conditions.